nextcloud/integration_openproject/testplan.md

 - fresh NextCloud, without any previous history of having the app installed

+### Run tests as

+1. main admin user
+2. newly created user that is member of the "admin" group

 ### Tests

 | steps                                                  | expected outcome                     | result | comment |